-15. EMERGENCY STOP Switch
+15. Power Switch

-Both the POWER switch in the cab and the EMERGENCY STOP switch at the rear must be ON for the control system to be ON.
-The entire system can be shut down by turning either switch to OFF.
-Before turning either switch ON be sure you know what will automatically activate.
-The EMERGENCY STOP switch is turned OFF by pushing in and turned ON by rotating counter clockwise.
+Both POWER switches, front and rear, must be ON for the system to be ON.
+The entire system can be shut down by turning either POWER switch to OFF.
+Before turning either POWER switch to ON be sure you know what will automatically activate.